Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Implementation Details

-We now have a registered process, which we consider trusted.
+We now have a trusted and registered process.
 However, multi-tenant OS has other processes running in the system.
-Therefore, we need to validate our trusted process at every context switch to maintain R1.
+Therefore, we need to validate our trusted process at every context switch.
 Figure~\ref{fig:process_runtime} depicts the runtime protections provided by \papertitle.